nickgrealy/DataOps/README.md

 - read Excel2013, CSV and FixedWidth files
 - write to any JDBC database connection (comes with a H2 database [OOTB](http://en.wikipedia.org/wiki/Out_of_the_box_feature))

 ---

+# Distribution

+There are no public JARs available yet, simply because I haven't got anywhere to host them.
+If there's interest, I'll gladly publish the library (to [search.maven.org](search.maven.org)?).

+---